d41y/d41y.github.io/general/processes/incident_handling_process.md

 - ability to acquire hardware, software, or an external resource without a complete procurement process; the last thing you need during an incident is to wait for weeks for the approval of a 500 dollar tool
 - forensic/investigative cheat sheets

 Some of the non-severe cases may be handled relatively quickly and without too much friction within the organization or outside of it.
 Other cases may require law enforcement notification and external communication to customers and third-party vendors, especially in cases of legal concerns arising from the incident.
 For example, a data breach involving customer data has to be reported to law enforcement within a certain time threshold in accordance with GPDR.
-There may be many compliance requirements depending on the location and/or branches where the incident has occured, so the best way to understand these is to discuss them with your legal and compliance teams on a per-incident basis.
+There may be many compliance requirements depending on the location and/or branches where the incident has occurred, so the best way to understand these is to discuss them with your legal and compliance teams on a per-incident basis.

 While having documentation in place is vital, it is also important to document the incident as you investigate.
 Therefore, during this stage you will also have to establish an effective reporting capability.
 Incidents can be extremely stressful, and it becomes easy to forget this part as the incident unfolds itself, especially when you are focused and going extremely fast in order to solve it as soon as possible.
 Try to remain calm, take notes, and ensure that these notes contain timestamps, the activity performed, the result of it, and who did it.
 Overall, you should seek answers to who, what, when, why, and how.